The Ellen Wilkinson School for Girls

 The Ellen Wilkinson School for Girls is a comprehensive, foundation secondary school for 1400 girls aged 11–19 years, located in the London borough of Ealing.
 The school is named after Ellen Wilkinson, one of the first female MPs in Britain, and the first female Minister for Education.
 It is near North Ealing tube station and West Acton tube station.

 History

 Grammar school

 It was known as Ealing County [Grammar] School for Girls.
+The school was evacuated to Wycombe High School in Buckinghamshire until July 1942.

 Comprehensive

 It became the Ellen Wilkinson School for Girls in 1974, a comprehensive school, from three schools – St Ann's Secondary Modern, the Wood End and The Grange schools.
 In April 1992 it became a grant-maintained school.
 In 1999 it became a foundation school.

 Academic

 The current Headteacher is Ms R Kruger, who became head teacher in 2014, succeeding Ms C Sydenham.

 Buildings

 In 2023, the school was one of those identified as having buildings that could be structurally unsound because reinforced autoclaved aerated concrete (RAAC) had been used in their construction.
 The areas out of action are the science blocks, the hall, canteen and old gym.
 However, works are undergoing to prop these up so will be safe for use soon.